-After restructuring, Amazon’s Game Studios partners with Athlon Games on “Lord of the Rings” title – TechCrunch
+After restructuring, Amazon’s Game Studios partners with Athlon Games on ‘Lord of the Rings’ title – TechCrunch

-First announced last year by Athlon Game Studios’ Chinese parent company, Leyou Technologies, the game is set around the time of the events of the Lord of the Rings trilogy using intellectual property licensed from Middle-earth Entertainment.
+First announced last year by Athlon Game Studios’ Chinese parent company, Leyou Technologies, the game is set around the time of the events of the Lord of the Rings trilogy using intellectual property licensed from Middle-earth Enterprises.

 Amazon Game Studios has had its ups and downs since the company first made its foray into social gaming back in 2012.
-More of a fast-follower of trends than a market leader, the company made a move to develop more console-friendly and PC-based game title with the acquisition of Double Helix Games in 2014 as those platforms surged in popularity.
+More of a fast-follower of trends than a market leader, the company made a move to develop more console-friendly and PC-based game titles with the acquisition of Double Helix Games in 2014 as those platforms surged in popularity.

 Most recently, Amazon Studios restructured just as the industry’s largest gaming conference, E3, was winding down in Los Angeles.
 The division of Amazon laid off dozens of game developers just as the conference was concluding, according to the website Kotaku.